 The facade of the hotel is so grand and its interior is composed of old red bricks which is a signature design of old houses in the province especially in Vigan.
 It’s kinda’ old but well maintained and preserved, I must say.
 The entire hotel is adorned with beautiful and authentic paintings as well as photos of the First Lady, President Marcos and some important visitors from various parts of the world.
 We can’t simply help but feel so elated that we’ve come to experience history from those walls.

 The hotel is far from the city proper and there are no nearby stores or restaurants to eat.
-Anyways, the hotel has several restaurants of which food can somehow be costly for some people (according to what I read from TripAdvisor).
-But hey, the hotel is the only 5-star in the North so for us, the price of the food is just fair.
-Their serving is big and it tastes great.
+Good thing, the hotel has several restaurants of which food can somehow be costly for some people (according to what I read from TripAdvisor), but hey, the hotel is the only 5-star in the North!
+So for us, the price of the food is just fair.
+Their serving is big and the food is definitely an authentic Ilocos taste.
 Watch out for my post about the Fort Ilocandia food.
 (Learn more about our food adventures here)

 Honestly… we were not able to scout the entire area within that five days.
 And we are still hoping to comeback to try some more recreation facilities and casino where I won Php 800+ in one press of the slot machine.